“Dammit, my car has been stolen!”

-I recently celebrated another birthday, putting me a year deeper into my status as a Senior Citizen.
+I recently celebrated another birthday, further cementing my status as a Senior Citizen.
+As such, I continue to set my own hours and take life at a leisurely pace.
 It’s wonderful.
-Now, if I have time, I can set my own hours and take life at a leisurely pace.

-That’s the challenge, isn’t it, finding time.
-Things get in the way: part-time jobs, volunteering, honey-do’s.
-Where’s the time to kick back and relax, just be a Senior?
+That’s the challenge, isn’t it, finding leisure time, not letting things get in the way: part-time jobs, volunteering, honey-do’s.
+Just relax, be a Senior.

 This Senior status allows me certain behaviors that I completely avoided, heretofore, and with good reason.
-I can let my eyes squint and mouth droop open when I’m idling at a red light.
+As a Senior, I can let my eyes squint and mouth droop open when I’m idling at a red light.
 There’s no need to tuck in my shirt or shave everyday.
 There are just some days when I say, “to hell with how I look”.
-If my plaid shirt and plaid pants clash, it doesn’t matter, I’m not dressing for success at this point, I’m dressing to cover up and be decent.
+If my plaid shirt and plaid pants clash, it doesn’t matter, I’m not dressing for success now, I’m dressing to cover up and be decent.

-Senior Citizenship comes with perks like discounts at restaurants and movie theatres.
-I unabashedly ask for them because preserving money is important, which explains why I cut my own hair.
-That alone is $30 a month right to my bottom line, and with the little hair I have left and its color, no one notices an uneven border.
+Senior Citizenship comes with perks like discounts at restaurants and movie theatres and I unabashedly ask for them because preserving money is important, which explains why I cut my own hair.
+With the little hair I have left and its color, no one notices the uneven borders.

 I’m allowed to say ‘huh’ and ‘what’ as often as I please.
-And if I wear a tie, it might be thin while the styles are wide.
-Or, it might be a bolo, the western ‘string’ tie.
+And if I wear a tie, it might not be a current style.
+Or, it might be a bolo, the western ‘string’ tie with a fancy ornamental clip.
 I get up to speed on medical issues and the latest in joint replacements just by having coffee with a few contemporaries.

 Corny jokes get laughs, primarily from other Seniors, and I can tell the same joke a few days later because… well, just because.

-On the bright side, my Senior status allows me to give advice to young people, and I do, even if it’s unsolicited.
+My Senior status allows me to give advice to young people, and I do, even if it’s unsolicited.
 Some listen.
-I remember my dad gave advice and most of it turned out to be good advice*, when I listened.
+I remember my dad gave advice and most of it turned out to be good advice*, if and when I listened.

 Friendships become more important among Seniors.
 We support each other, laugh at each other’s foolishness and share our woes.
-Our spouse truly is our best friend; sharing life draws us closer.
-Oh, the dog is a good friend, too, but not really our best friend, in spite of the long standing marketing to the contrary.
+Our spouse truly is our best friend, or maybe the dog.

 Yup, Senior Citizenship is a rewarding phase of my life.
 By the way, I found my car, I always do.
 I was in the wrong aisle.
-Honestly, it gets ‘stolen’ and recovered half-dozen times a year.
+Honestly, it gets ‘stolen and recovered’ more often with the passage of time.

 “Now, where the hell are my keys?”